 Over the past few years, the energy market in Texas experienced a fundamental change.
 Industry forecasts for energy pricing have proven to be unreliable.
 What were perceived as anomalies in 2016 and 2017, such as reduced consumption, unpredictable pricing, and unusually cold weather, masked the true impact of a depressed global energy market.
 The effect of depressed energy prices became abundantly obvious in 2018.

 At the same time, the utility is seeing a drop in consumer demand which is largely driven by conservation efforts, energy-saving technologies, and more energy-efficient new construction.
 Due to these two factors, the City ended the 2018 fiscal year with a $6.84 million shortfall in the electric fund, leaving a fund balance of $1.97 million.

 Rumor: It is not possible for the City to be 100 percent renewable.

 The City has never claimed that the electrons produced in West Texas are the same electrons consumed in Georgetown.
-In fact, a commentary published by the Austin American Statesman on Aug.
+In fact, a commentary written by Mayor Ross and published by the Austin American Statesman on Aug.
 11 states, “[t]he city did not set-out to influence other energy providers or shakeup the state grid.
 We know that Texas is reliant on traditional sources of energy.
 We know it is impossible to track an electron produced in West Texas all the way to Georgetown.
 However, we also know that state attributes all of wind farm and solar farm production with Georgetown.”